 a(immaterial entity)[Definition: a is an immaterial entity = Def. a is an independent continuant that has no material entities as parts.
 [028-001]]

-2.1.2.1 Continuant fiat boundary (i) is wrong herea(continuant fiat boundary)[Definition: a is a continuant fiat boundary = Def. a is an immaterial entity that is of zero, one or two dimensions and does not include a spatial region as part.
+Continuant fiat boundary

+a(continuant fiat boundary)[Definition: b is a continuant fiat boundary = Def. b is an immaterial entity that is of zero, one or two dimensions and does not include a spatial region as part.
 [029-001]]

-SHOULD BE AN AXIOM axiom(continuant fiat boundary)[Every continuant fiat boundary is located at some spatial region at every time at which it exists (but not necessarily at the same spatial region from one time to the next).
+a(continuant fiat boundary)[ Axiom: Every continuant fiat boundary is located at some spatial region at every time at which it exists] (but not necessarily at the same spatial region from one time to the next) [XXX-001].

-SHOULD BE AN AXIOM axiom(material entity)[Every material entity is located at some three-dimensional spatial region at every time at which it exists].
-MOVE TO THREE_DIMENSIONAL SPATIAL REGION SECTION BELOW

-Intuitively, a continuant fiat boundary is a boundary of some material entity (for example: the plane separating the Northern and Southern hemispheres; the North Pole), or it is a boundary of some immaterial entity (for example of some portion of airspace).
+Intuitively, note(continuant fiat boundary)[a continuant fiat boundary is a boundary of some material entity (for example: the plane separating the Northern and Southern hemispheres; the North Pole), or it is a boundary of some immaterial entity (for example of some portion of airspace).

 Three basic kinds of continuant fiat boundary can be distinguished (together with various combination kinds [29]):

 continuant fiat boundaries which delineate fiat parts within the interiors of material entities – for example the fiat boundary between the northern and southern hemispheres of the Earth; the North Pole; the fiat boundary which separates Utah from Colorado

 continuant fiat boundaries which delineate holes or cavities, for example fiat boundaries of the type referred to by the FMA as ‘plane of anatomical orifice’.

 combination continuant fiat boundaries such as the border of Israel, which contains both rectilinear fiat boundaries along the border with Egypt and fiat boundaries tracking physical discontinuities on the Mediterranean side and along the borders with Syria and Jordan.

-Note that boundaries are dependent entities, but they are not dependent in either of the senses of s- and g-dependence.
+Note that boundaries are dependent entities, but they are not dependent in either of the senses of s- and g-dependence.]

-2.1.2.1.1 Zero-dimensional continuant fiat boundary we shouldn’t have 1) herea(zero-dimensional continuant fiat boundary)[Elucidation: a zero-dimensional continuant fiat boundary is a fiat point whose location is defined in relation to some material entity.
+zero-dimensional continuant fiat boundary

+a(zero-dimensional continuant fiat boundary)[Elucidation: a zero-dimensional continuant fiat boundary is a fiat point whose location is defined in relation to some material entity.
 [031-001]]

 as(zero-dimensional continuant fiat boundary)[Examples: the geographic North Pole\; the quadripoint where the boundaries of Colorado, Utah, New Mexico, and Arizona meet\, the point of origin of some spatial coordinate system.]

-2.1.2.1.2 One-dimensional continuant fiat boundary we shouldn’t have 2) herea(one-dimensional continuant fiat boundary)[Elucidation: a one-dimensional continuant fiat boundary is a continuous fiat line whose location is defined in relation to some material entity.
+one-dimensional continuant fiat boundary

+a(one-dimensional continuant fiat boundary)[Elucidation: a one-dimensional continuant fiat boundary is a continuous fiat line whose location is defined in relation to some material entity.
 [032-001]]

 as(one-dimensional continuant fiat boundary)[Examples: The Equator\, all geopolitical boundaries\, all lines of latitude and longitude\, the median sulcus of your tongue\, the line separating the outer surface of the mucosa of the lower lip from the outer surface of the skin of the chin. ]